Huraqan/SimpleNeuralNetwork/README.md

 - SimpleNeuralNetwork.py
 - Layer.py

-This network has been set up to accomodate two output shapes: (10, 1) and (11, 1).
+This project has been set up to accomodate two output shapes: (10, 1) and (11, 1).
 The first ten elements correspond to each digit.
 The eleventh element represents the "noise" category/target.

-I have noticed training the model to recognize noise will improve training speed, but also generel accuracy.
+I have noticed training the model to recognize noise will ever so slightly improve training speed, but also generel accuracy.
 At least for the first epochs.
-More epochs seem to bring results of noise and noiseless models much closer together.
+More epochs seem to bring results of these models much closer together.

 However, I do find it fascinating that the model is in fact better at recognizing random noise than it is at distinguishing digits.